Fulton v. Philadelphia [TEASER]

 Racist epithets coming in the window, wafting in.

-Sorry, someone's muffler legit just went off right outside my window.
+This case is about whether, sorry, someone's muffler legit just went off right outside my window.

 Philly, baby, go sixes.

-And they said, We're suing you under the United States Constitution, Amendment Number One.
+And they said, we're suing you under the United States Constitution, Amendment number one.

-I don't think that we need more details.
+I don't think we need more details.

 I think that's it.

+Happy to jump in here.
 Thank you for that handoff, Peter.

 Yeah, so the city of Philadelphia, like many cities and states.
+Hey, everybody.

-If you want to get the latest on the decision and listen to the full episode right now, subscribe to our Patreon at patreon.com/slash five four-pod, all spelled out.
+If you want to get the latest on the decision and listen to the full episode right now, subscribe to our Patreon at patreon.com/slash five four pod, all spelled out.

-If you don't mind being completely completely out of the loop, like a loser, you can wait like a few days until we release it to the public.
+If you don't mind being completely out of the loop like a loser, you can wait like a a few days until we release it to the public.
+Membership starts at just five bucks a month.

-So if you want to hear the rest, join us at patreon.com slash five four pod.
+So, if you want to hear the rest, join us at patreon.com/slash five fourpod.
+That's five four pod all spelled out.

 Members get a bunch of stuff.